maddieamie/reading-notes/Python/Prework.md

 - Each database has its own supported set of mathematical, string, and date functions that can be used in a query, which you can find in their own respective docs.
 - *SELECT col_expression AS expr_description, … FROM mytable;*
 - The GROUP BY clause works by grouping rows that have the same value in the column specified.
+- Apply WHERE so that the correct number of rows are updated, unless you want all rows to be changed.
+- Use SELECT to make sure you are querying the correct data before deleting them, if you want to double check.
+- Create schemas with the types of data.

 **Screenshots**
 <img width="409" alt="Lesson 1" src="https://github.com/maddieamie/reading-notes/assets/118625447/d920dd58-ea9d-44da-8db5-322587639097">